 Apart from two years (1990-1992), I trained under English guitar maker Stefan Sobell from 1988 until late 2003.
 We made a lot of fine instruments together.

 My own business began in Newcastle, England in late 2004.
 At first I worked from home then had a number of workshops all based in Newcastle upon Tyne.

 In 2015 we moved to Leipzig, Germany.
 A beautiful city – well worth a visit.

 Then in late 2018, we moved to south east Queensland, Australia.
 We live in the Gold Coast – between the sea and the mountains.
 Also – well worth a visit too.

 Outside of instrument making, I’ve always had other interests.
 Much of my 20’s were spent playing in a band and practicing Aikido.
 In my 30’s it was yoga – very helpful after years of bending over a workbench.
-These days it’s a mix of yoga, meditation, and writing.
 In my early 40’s, I spent time in Asia, traveling and volunteering.
 Now in my 50s, I spend much of my time working, writing and exploring Queensland.